Jackson00Han/Jane-Street-Time-Series-Forecasting/README.md

 ## Results

 Example outputs are available in the [`reports`](./reports/) folder.
-These are for reference only—you can likely improve them by further tuning in `config.yaml`.
+These are for reference only—you can improve them by further tuning through `config.yaml`.